- The Washington Times - Wednesday, March 4, 2026

 The House and Senate have received classified briefings from top administration officials this week about the Iran strikes, and some lawmakers emerged with more questions, including when the request for more money will come.

-“They’re going to need money so obviously they have to talk to us,” said Sen. Mike Rogers, Alabama Republican and chair of the House Armed Services Committee.
-“It doesn’t surprise me given, what we’re doing over there.”
+“They’re going to need money, so, obviously, they have to talk to us,” said Sen. Mike Rogers, Alabama Republican and chair of the House Armed Services Committee.
+“It doesn’t surprise me, given what we’re doing over there.”

 Sen. Ron Johnson, Wisconsin Republican and a fiscal hawk, said he anticipates that Congress “will give the administration what it needs.”

-Other Republicans also were open to the idea of giving whatever’s needed for the fight.
+Other Republicans were also open to the idea of giving whatever’s needed for the fight.

 Advertisement